 You may even try doing Kegels in different positions to target more areas, such as while in a sitting position or while up and walking around.

 Kegel exercises are a legitimate way to last longer during sex and can help treat premature ejaculation.

-Multiple studies suggest that kegels will improve your performance in about 12 weeks of daily exercises.
+Multiple studies suggest that Kegels will improve your performance in about 12 weeks of daily exercise.
 Since there’s no cost, this could be a good first start.

 If you are not seeing the results, you’d like or want to see more immediate improvements.
 You can always try to do them in combination with a premature ejaculation spray like Promescent.

 The Content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified healthcare providers with any questions you may have regarding a medical condition.

 Clinically proven to help men last up to 64% longer in bed

 Unlock enhanced endurance, energy, and stamina with VitaFLUX Nitric Oxide Booster!

 Tingling and warming - the perfect duo for her pleasure

 Things You May Like